-The 61st Legislature created Texas Tech University School of Medicine in 1969 as a multi-campus institution with Lubbock as an administrative center and regional campuses in Abilene, Amarillo, Dallas, Midland and Odessa and the Permian Basin.
-Since then, Texas Tech University Health Sciences Center has grown into a comprehensive academic health care system, serving a population of more than 2 million people dispersed across a vast 108-county area of West Texas.
+The 61st Legislature created Texas Tech University School of Medicine in 1969 as a multi-campus institution with Lubbock as an administrative center and regional campuses in Amarillo, El Paso, and Odessa.
+Since then, the school has grown into a comprehensive academic health care university and has expanded into Abilene, Dallas, and Midland.
+Having changed official names in 1979, the Texas Tech University Health Sciences Center now consists of schools of medicine, nursing, health professions, pharmacy and biomedical sciences, and serves a population of more than 2 million people dispersed across a vast 108-county area of West Texas.

 Office of the President

 Lori Rice-Spearman, Ph.D., is the ninth president of Texas Tech University Health Sciences Center and the first female president in the Texas Tech University System.

 She joined TTUHSC in 1987 and has held multiple leadership positions during her tenure with the university.
 Most recently, she was appointed provost and chief academic officer in October 2019.
 The following month she agreed to serve concurrently as interim president, reflecting her commitment to the university.
 READ MORE